brenojose/Back-End-Semester-2---Passion-Project---MVC-LINQ/README.md

 # Recipe.io

 ## Overview
 Recipe.io is a web application that helps you manage recipes, ingredients, and groceries.
-It allows you to create, read, update, and delete recipes and groceries, as well as view details and manage relationships between entities.
+It allows you to create, read, update, and delete recipe details and manage relationships between entities.

 ## Features
 - **Recipes**: Create, read, update, delete, and view details of recipes.